Though the number of people who fail to pay debt is not as high as it was in the Great Recession, it has started to increase in 2016

 The 2016 upturn was uniformly found across all carried balances, with reports of any debt amount rising from 33 percent a year ago to 35 percent today.
 Meanwhile, 1 in 10 Americans reported carrying a month-to-month debt of $5,000 or more in 2016.
 Last year, it was just 1 in 12 (8 percent).

-Reports of making a late payment over the previous 12 months similarly ticked upwards in 2016, from 6 percent to 7 percent.
+Reports of making a late payment over the previous 12 months similarly ticked upward in 2016, from 6 percent to 7 percent.
 Yet even the higher 2016 rate is less than half of the 15 percent delinquency rate seen in 2009.
 Reports of missing a payment altogether are also at half their Great Recession levels (4 percent this year vs. 8 percent in 2009).

 Reports of paying less than the minimum due shows a slightly different arc over the past seven years.
 The 2016 rise from 4 percent to 5 percent is the second consecutive increase, with today’s figure standing only slightly below the 7 percent rate from 2009.